The-AI-Alliance/trust-safety-evals/GITHUB_PAGES.md

 ### Using the Correct Branch

-As for most Git projects, issue PRs to the `main` branch.
+As for most Git repos, issue PRs to the `main` branch.
 However, the repo is actually configured to publish the docs from the `latest` branch, so we can accept PRs quickly, then decide when to publish a new version.
 (We will also tag `latest` for each release with a version number, for historical tracking.)

 > [!NOTE]
 > If you are curious, the details of how this publication branch is configured are discussed [below](#configuring-github-pages-in-the-repo-settings).